icebear-py/ResuMentor/README.md

-# ResuMentor UI
+# ResuMentor
-An intelligent AI-powered assistant designed for both recruiters and job seekers.
+An intelligent AI agent designed for both recruiters and job seekers.

 For recruiters, it efficiently analyzes and screens resumes against job descriptions to identify the most suitable candidates.